Azure/autorest.az/README.md

         - name
         - n
 ```
-**The only supported usage for autorest directive is for moving the command groups/commands layer like remove subgroups or add subgroups.**
+**The supported usage for autorest directive is to update the command groups and commands layer e.g. remove subgroups or add subgroups.**

 Like SQL language, you can use **where clause** to specify groups/operations/parameters/schemas that need to be modified, and **set clause or directive action clause** to specify what kind of change to make.
 Unlike SQL that mainly operates on data, the directive operates on the code model.
 See details on [cli directive doc](https://github.com/Azure/autorest.clicommon/blob/master/doc/cli-directive.md)

 * Note: the name conventions in **where clause** are always using swagger name format.
-The name conventions in **set clause** are always using snake case.
-You may refer to [this document](https://github.com/Azure/autorest.az/blob/master/doc/faq.md#how-to-find-swagger-name-used-by-directive) for more details if having trouble finding the name in **where clause**
+The name conventions in **set clause** should use snake case.
+Please refer to [this document](https://github.com/Azure/autorest.az/blob/master/doc/faq.md#how-to-find-swagger-name-used-by-directive) for more details if you have trouble finding the name in **where clause**

 ## Folder Customization
 A typical readme.az.md configuration would look like this